slaclab/sdf-docs/conda.md

 Due to the fact that Docker's container build utility (e.g. `docker build...`) requires admin privileges on the host build system, users must create their Docker container images on a non-S3DF host where they have admin privileges (e.g. a work laptop with `sudo` privileges).
 Once built, the container image can be uploaded to an online container repository such as [GitHub Container Registry (ghcr.io)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [GitLab Container Registry](https://docs.gitlab.com/user/packages/container_registry/), then pulled onto S3DF interactive or batch nodes using the `apptainer` container runtime.
 The following diagram shows the development lifecycle for an application container used on S3DF:
 ![S3DF container lifecycle](assets/S3DF_container_lifecycle.png)

-> [!NOTE]
-> The host system platform and architecture where a container image is built may differ from the platform and architecture where the container is run.
+?> The host system platform and architecture where a container image is built may differ from the platform and architecture where the container is run.
 For example, container images can be built on a MacOS or Windows host system, while S3DF batch nodes are currently running RHEL8/Rocky Linux 8 (and will eventually be migrated to Rocky Linux 9/10 and beyond).
 Docker and other container build tools can be configured to target different platforms and architectures, so ensure that the built container image is compatible with the target platform and architecture on S3DF nodes.
 For more information, see: https://docs.docker.com/build/building/multi-platform/.

 The following example shows the workflow for creating a Conda environment in a Docker container image.